 - Reference: A selection of reference books, including dictionaries and past exam papers, is located in the Catalogue Room.
 These items may be consulted in the library only.

 - Anatomical Models: The Library has 17 half-skeletons, 17 skulls and a model ear for the use of medical students.
 These may be borrowed for the academic year or the long vacation.
 There are also 2 model brains for the use of medical students.
 These may be borrowed for library use only on a one day loan basis, seven days a week, throughout the year.
-Please see staff at the Issue Desk for details.
+Please see staff at the Entrance Desk for details.